 Roughly encompassing the interwar period between the Franco-Prussian war of 1870 and World War I, the Belle Époque saw rapid technological advancement and the innovative concept that this “beautiful” new society should be built by industrialists, scholars and artists.
 This collaborative new world would be played out in La Plaine Monceau.

 “The whole neighborhood is inhabited by artists: painters, sculptors, musicians and men of letters.
 It’s a paradise of art, a corner of Paris that tourists who visit will never forget.”

 This is how writer Alexis Martin described La Plaine Monceau in his guide to the districts of Paris published in 1890.
 By the turn of the 20th century, more than 2,000 artists, representing all genres, lived in the dazzling district.

-Within a kilometer radius you could find composer Claude Debussy, actress Sarah Bernhardt, writer Guy de Maupassant and playwright Alexandre Dumas, the son.
+Within a kilometer radius you could find composer Claude Debussy, actress Sarah Bernhardt, writer Guy de Maupassant and playwright Alexandre Dumas.
 If you turned down one street you might catch sight of the Statue of Liberty rising out of sculptor Frédéric Auguste Bartholdi’s studio.